 History of Site Finishing & Today’s Approach

 For years, on-site finishing has been the preferred choice of homeowners and contractors for a variety of reasons.
-Site applied stains allowed for customizable colors to get just the right look — this is especially useful when trying to match existing wood.
+Site applied stains allowed for custom colors to get just the right look — this is especially useful when trying to match existing wood.
 Site applied finishes also seemed to have a better appearance.
-But, the other reason was a general concern about the quality of the finish available on most mass produced prefinished floors, which were nearly impossible to touch up over the years whereas it was easy to recoat a site applied polyurethane.
+But, the other reason was a general concern about the quality of the finish available on most mass-produced prefinished floors, which were nearly impossible to touch up over the years whereas it was easy to recoat a site applied polyurethane.

 Traditionally, on-site finishing has also been the only way to get special widths and lengths of flooring as well as other design options, such as non-beveled edge profiles.
 Plus, since it should be the last step in construction, it affords the opportunity to fix any dings or scratches made to the floorboards during construction, before applying the finish.
 If it’s not the last step, then construction will need to be shut down for finishing and touchups will probably be needed later.

-On the other hand, on-site finishing is very time intensive.
-It takes a long time to sand and clean the wood flooring, get the environment set and stable, apply the stain and top coat (which is typically 3-4 coats), and wait for each application to dry.
+On the other hand, on-site finishing is very time-intensive.
+It takes a long time to sand and clean the wood flooring, get the environment set and stable, apply the stain and topcoat (which is typically 3-4 coats), and wait for each application to dry.
 This can run from a matter of days to several weeks.
 During this time you need to limit access to the job site, you can’t walk on the floors or put furniture on them.
 In addition, the vapors from some finishing products can linger for a while which may be uncomfortable to those with environmental sensitivities, small children or pets.

 When you order unfinished wood flooring you are putting a lot of faith into the skill and commitment of the sander and finisher, as well as the stain and finish products they will be using on your floor.
-You see, when you sand a wood floor it can completely transform the way the stain and finish takes to the wood.
+You see, when you sand a wood floor it can completely transform the way the stain and finish take to the wood.
 If you order unfinished wood flooring from Carlisle, you may have less to worry about because we mill our floors to about 1/20,000 of an inch, which means that our floors normally require little, if any, sanding after installation — depending on the quality of the installation and subfloor.
 This makes the finishing process go so much smoother.

-Make sure you do your homework to understand the quality of the milling, and how much sanding may be required after installation, even if you save money up front on the cost of the wood flooring, you will end of paying the difference, and then some, for installation on site for a poorly milled wood floor.
+Make sure you do your homework to understand the quality of the milling, and how much sanding may be required after installation, even if you save money upfront on the cost of the wood flooring, you will end of paying the difference, and then some, for installation on-site for a poorly milled wood floor.
 Wood floors from other suppliers may require multiple sanding steps, which is costly, cumbersome and can present project delays.
 You also want to make sure you have a clear understanding of the stain and finish your installer/finisher will be using.
 They should provide multiple samples of each stain you are considering, in order to give you a better idea of how it will look on your floor.
 Wood is a natural product and you should expect some variation in color based on how the stain or finish absorbs into the nuances of the board.
 Multiple samples and photography can help ensure you have the best expectations for the appearance of your floor, once installed and finished.

-There are some scenarios where a site finished floor may be more appropriate, even given the potential drawbacks noted above.
+There are some scenarios where a site-finished floor may be more appropriate, even given the potential drawbacks noted above.
 For example, this is a good solution if you are trying to match an existing floor that is already in place; or if you are working on a historic restoration project using very wider boards such as 13-20″ Eastern White Pine.

 Prefinished Flooring Should be Convenient & Beautiful